Model quality in football: Quantifying the quality of an Expected Threat model: Expected Threat model

 \subsection{Theoretical framework}

+We first discuss the traditional Expected Threat model to establish a foundation for the work in this paper.
 The Expected Threat, $xT(s)$, is the probability that a goal is scored in the current possession chain in football, given the current game state $s$.
-The concept was first introduced by \citet{Rudd2011} and later popularized in the blog post by \citet{Singh2018}.
+The concept was first introduced by \citet{Rudd2011} and later popularised by \citet{Singh2018}.
 In the traditional formulation, the game state is defined by the location of the ball during a possession.
 The possession chains in the game are described by a Markov chain.
-Then, the probability of scoring given the current state is a well-defined and can be estimated.
+Within this framework, the probability of scoring given the current state is well-defined and can be estimated.

 Because the aim in football is to score goals, a good pass or dribble increases the likelihood of scoring.
-The quality of an on-the-ball action is therefore described in \eqref{eq: diff in xT} as the difference in Expected Threat before and after an action.
-Here, the action $a_i=(s_{i-1}, s_i)$ moves the game from state $s_{i-1}$ to $s_i$.
+Such an action $a_i=(s_{i-1}, s_i)$ moves the game from state $s_{i-1}$ to $s_i$.
+The quality of an on-the-ball action is then described in \eqref{eq: diff in xT} as the difference in Expected Threat before and after an action.

 The Expected Threat model assumes that football adheres to the Markov assumption: distribution of the future states in a football game only depends on the current state and not on the past.
 When the game is in state $s$, a goal could be scored if the player with the ball takes a shot, and the shot is successfully scored.
 A goal can also be scored by transitioning to another game state $s'$ and scoring from that position.
 The probability of scoring from that position is again the Expected Threat at state $s'$: $xT(s')$.
 Consequently, the Expected Threat model should satisfy the equation as given in \eqref{eq: characteristic equation detailled}.